-Welcome to the official website of Keith McCafferty, award-winning author of The Royal Wulff Murders, The Gray Ghost Murders, and the just released, heart-pounding third novel in the series, Dead Man’s Fancy.
-Here you will find information about the books, the author, and links to many of his articles.
-Be sure to also check out the The Deadwater Blog, which explores subjects ranging from the art of fly-tying to the art of writing about murder and everything in between.
+Welcome to the official website of Keith McCafferty, award-winning author of The Royal Wulff Murders, The Gray Ghost Murders, and Dead Man’s Fancy.
+Here you will find information about upcoming novels in the Sean Stranahan series, as well as reviews and links to my articles.
+Be sure to contact me for free postcards and check out the The Deadwater Blog, which explores subjects ranging from the art of fly-tying to the art of writing about murder.
+Signed and personally dedicated books are available at the Country Bookshelf in Bozeman, Montana.
+Call 406-587-0166 to order.